apltola/jbook/README.md

 # jbook

-it's kinda like a codepen clone but not exactly
+it's kinda like a codepen clone but not really

     > npm install
     > npm run start